Kanguros/kanguros.code/README.md

 # kanguros.code

 Codish like content for a blog.
+Used for testing an ideas.